ray-project/ray/doc/source/serve/production.md

 ### Using a Remote Cluster

 By default, `serve deploy` deploys to a cluster running locally.
-However, you should also use `serve deploy` whenever you want to deploy your Serve application to a remote cluster. `serve deploy` takes in an optional `--address/-a` argument where you can specify the dashboard address of your remote Ray cluster.
+However, you should also use `serve deploy` whenever you want to deploy your Serve application to a remote cluster. `serve deploy` takes in an optional `--address/-a` argument where you can specify your remote Ray cluster's dashboard agent address.
 This address should be of the form:

 ```
 [YOUR_RAY_CLUSTER_URI]:[DASHBOARD AGENT PORT]